 - Add the ability to maximise the LOGS window.

 Simply extract the downloaded iRacingAutoPit zip file to a folder and then run the iRacingAutoPit.exe file.
 There is no installation required.
 It is completely portable and all files are in a single root folder.
 It can be run from any folder provided you have read/write permissions to that folder.
 It requires .net 4.0 to run if running on Windows 7.

 iRacingAutoPit can be started at any time.
 If the event has a race session in it, race type and distance will be automatically detected and set.
 You will only need to set these if its a test session and you wish to simulate a race.

 3. Set Race type and distance

 This will be set automatically if a race session is detected.
-If the race is limited by both time and laps the app will try to predict which will occur first based on session lap times.
-You will need to set this manually if you are in a test session and you want to simulate a certain race type and distance.
+If the race is limited by both laps and time iRacingAutoPit will determine which will occur first based on your historical data or other drivers lap times in the session if available.
+You will always need to set this manually if you are in a test session and you want to simulate a certain race type and distance.